signalfx/splunk-extension-wrapper/docs/README.md

 **_Note:_** We currently do not support a metric that tracks execution time of a function.
 Please consider using alternative indicators.
 The lifetime metric may help with functions that are rarely called.
-Another indication may be increased function concurrency that may be the result of growth execution time.
+Another indication may be increased function concurrency that may be the result of longer execution time.

 ### Dimensions